 - Questions are in pairs of toss-ups and bonuses.
 The team that successfully answers the toss-up will have an opportunity to answer the bonus question. - No communication between players is permitted during toss-up questions.
-Players are permitted to collaborate to answer bonus questions.

-- Toss-ups will appear in short answer form.
-There will be no computational questions in toss-ups. - Bonuses will occur in Multiple Choice and Short Answer format.
-The format of the bonus will be specified by the moderator before the question is read.
-Basic mathematical computations may appear in bonuses, but not toss-ups. - Matches will consist of 15 pairs of toss-ups and bonuses (30 questions total)
+Players are permitted to collaborate to answer bonus questions. - Toss-ups will appear in short answer form.
+There will be no computational questions in toss-ups. - Bonuses will occur in Short Answer format.
+Basic mathematical computations may appear in bonuses, but not toss-ups. - Matches will consist of 15 pairs of toss-ups and bonuses (30 questions total) - Matches will last until all 15 questions have been read.